openhab/org.openhab.binding.zwave/doc/fibaro/fgwdeu111_0_0.md

 ### Parameter 162: Delay of a burnt out bulb and overload detection

-Time delay of a burnt out bulb and overload detection This parameter defines detection delay for the burnt out bulb (parameter 161) and overload (parameter 2).
+Time delay of a burnt out bulb and overload detection
+<p&gtThis parameter defines detection delay for the burnt out bulb (parameter 161) and overload (parameter 2).</p&gt <p&gtParameter size: 2B</p&gt <p&gtDefault value: 5</p&gt <p&gtAvailable values:</p&gt <p&gt0 – detection of a burnt out bulb disabled</p&gt <p&gt1-255 (1-255s, 1s step) – time delay</p&gt

-Parameter size: 2B

-Default value: 5

-Available values:

-0 – detection of a burnt out bulb disabled

-1-255 (1-255s, 1s step) – time delay
 Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```5```.